Teaching Arrangement in Term 1, 2021-22 (只有英文版)

 Return to face-to-face teaching and learning

-All final examinations to be conducted at the end of Term 1 will adopt the on-campus proctored mode unless otherwise pre-approved by the Head of Department/Programme Director.
+All final examinations to be conducted at the end of Term 1 will adopt the on-campus proctored mode.

 Student exchange activities